by Kalle Kilpi

 - Due date

 This will help you (and your team) organize your work.
 If there are multiple members in your team, make sure you have a clear assignment of responsibilities, due dates and access to the schedule for all team members.
-As your M&A process matures it would be good to write a handbook that explains how tasks are typically carried out.
-Please see Midaxo M&A Checklist for sample content for the handbook.

 Using Midaxo to run M&A team meetings efficiently

-Midaxo is a professional cloud-based M&A platform designed especially for deal flow and project management.
+Midaxo is a professional cloud-based M&A software platform designed especially for deal flow and project management.
 Our platform is quicker to adopt than spreadsheet-based solutions, it provides far more functionality and is very robust to scale in the long run.

 For an efficient meeting, all relevant data must be updated beforehand with key information communicated to all the participants.
 It is a good idea to send a pipeline visualization or deal-list spreadsheet in advance by email.
 In Midaxo, the landing page and highest-level overview is the pipeline visualization of deals by stage.
 Professional PDF and Excel reports can be exported with a few clicks.